dbojan/free-iptv-balkan-plus/README.md

 ### List of players that you can use with IPTV list:
 #### windows players:

--vlc: media/open network stream, or download list (right click, save as, open in vlc), does not support epg
+-[vlc](https://www.videolan.org/vlc/): media/open network stream, or download list (right click, save as, open in vlc), does not support epg

--mpc-hc, file, quick open file. user agent is not supported. label is not supported., epg is not supported
+-[mpc-hc version by clsid2](https://github.com/clsid2/mpc-hc/), file, quick open file. user agent is not supported. label is not supported., epg is not supported

 -[mpv](https://mpv.io/). create mpv.conf in mpv subfolder. add --user-agent=android in mpv.conf,
  More info on using mpv player: